How to Choose a 3D Scanner for Manufacturing

 Structured Light 3D Scanners

-• High accuracy
+• High accuracy and repeatability

-• Fast data capture
+• Fast full-field data capture

-• Ideal for precision inspection
+• Ideal for precision measurement

 Best for electronics, automotive components, and aerospace parts.